raspberrypilearning/recruiting-volunteers/en/step_3.md

 **Write down** three approaches you will use to recruit those you selected from the 'who to recruit' list.

 --- /task ---

-Before discussing a volunteer opportunity with someone it can be useful to have an outline of what you want the volunteer to do, and the benefits of volunteering in mind.
-Developing a **role description** can be useful for this.

 </div>